OSGeo/grass-addons/src/raster/r.landscape.evol/r.landscape.evol.md

 The Stream Power and Shear Stress equations, on the other hand, accept storm-level data.
 This can be aggregated at any time step (per-storm, daily, weekly, monthly, yearly, decadal, etc.).
 The time step does not need to be an even interval; this means you can model on a per-storm basis where the interval between storms is not the same.
 To do so, you would use the option to enter a climate file where each line would detail the timing and intensity of each storm.
 You would then run the simulation with variable **number** equal to the total number of storms in your study interval.

-### Approximation of depth of flow for Stream Power and Shear Stress equations.
+### Approximation of depth of flow for Stream Power and Shear Stress equations

 Flow depth is an important component for estimating stream power or shear stress.
 Here, it is estimated using upslope accumulated area (as modified by rainfall excess), rain fall in a typical erosion causing event (e.g., greater than ~30mm), and the length of the typical erosion causing event.
 Depth at peak flow is then estimated by assuming a symmetrical unit-hydrograph where total flow is the area below the hydrograph curve, and the total length equal to duration of the storm.
 The constant 0.595 is used to estimate the depth at peak flow under a symmetrical hydrograph where the area under the graph equals A (upslope accumulated area), and the horizontal width of the base of the hydrograph is equal to the length of the storm in seconds (**stormlength**).